nozaq/terraform-aws-secure-baseline/README.md

 ## Submodules

 This module is composed of several submodules and each of which can be used independently.
+[Modules in Package Sub-directories - Terraform] describes how to source a submodule.

 - [alarm-baseline](./modules/alarm-baseline)
 - [cloudtrail-baseline](./modules/cloudtrail-baseline)